Golden eagle and sea eagle photography in wintry Norwegian mountain environment

 The payment terms deviate from our general travel terms.

-Our price is calculated based on an exchange rate where the Norwegian crown costs 0.92 SEK (February 3, 2023).
+Our price is calculated based on an exchange rate where the Norwegian krona costs 0.92 SEK (February 3, 2023).
 The price is based on the price information we received for 2026.
 Possible increases from Ole Martin Dahle's side may be added.

-With fewer than 5 participants = 4 participants a supplement of 2,500 kr per participant is added.
+With fewer than 5 participants = 4 participants, a supplement of 2,500 kr per participant is added.

 Insurance